d-asensio/styled-responsive-theming/README.md

 ## Motivation

 As it happens with a vast majority of libraries, the need to develop "styled-responsive-theming" has born naturally while developing a real-world product.
 That product is not mature enough to be published either mentioned here.
-Instead I will show you some practical use-cases which triggered the very first spark of thought that encouraged us to start with this proof of concept and hopefully an upcoming well-defined and solid library.
+Instead I will show you some practical use-cases which triggered the very first spark that encouraged us to start with this proof of concept, and hopefully, an upcoming well-defined and solid library.

 Few months ago, our designer asked us to implement a design like the following:

 ![Design mockup image](./images/design-mockup.png)
 [see SVG here](./images/design-mockup.svg)

-Next, we started a discussion about how to split down the design in small, composable, reusable components following the single responsibility principle, so we ended up with the following decomposition:
+Next, we started a discussion about how to split down the design in small, composable, reusable components following the single responsibility principle, so we made the following decomposition:

 ![Design decomposition image](./images/design-small-decomposed.png)
 [see SVG here](./images/design-small-decomposed.svg)